Pair correlations of the hybridized orbitals in a ladder model for the bilayer nickelate La$_3$Ni$_2$O$_7$

 \section{Abstract}

 To clarify the nature of high-temperature superconductivity in the bilayer nickelate La$_3$Ni$_2$O$_7$ under pressure, we investigate, using the density-matrix renormalization group method, the pair correlations in the two-orbital $t$-$J$ ladder model.
-While the interchain-intraorbital pair correlations exhibit a slow power-law decay in both orbitals, the {\it interorbital} pair correlation also develops due to the hybridization via interorbital hopping.
-These intra and interorbital pair correlations are enhanced by Hund's coupling, but more importantly, the interorbital pairing correlation develops even without Hund’s coupling, where apparent interorbital pairing glue is absent.
-Our finding suggests that the hybridized two-orbital picture precisely describes superconductivity in the bilayer nickelate.
+While the interchain-intraorbital pair correlations exhibit a slow power-law decay in both orbitals, the {\it interorbital} pair correlation also develops strongly enough to be comparable with the intraorbital correlations.
+These intra and interorbital pair correlations are enhanced by Hund's coupling, but more importantly, the interorbital pair correlation develops even when interorbital pairing glue mediated by Hund's coupling is absent.
+Our finding suggests that the pair correlation in the present system develops as a hybridized two-orbital entity, which may have some implications on the superconductivity in the bilayer nickelate.